QnA on Korean Beauty + Current Morning Skincare Routine

 Question 32: Favourite products from Su:m37 and O Hui?

-Su:m37’s Secret Essence is one of 3 favourite Korean essences of all time (the other two being the 1899 Single Essence by Donginbi and The Bichup Self-Generating Anti-Aging Essence by History of Whoo).
+Su:m37’s Secret Essence is one of 3 favourite Korean essences of all time (the other two being the 1899 Single Essence by Donginbi and The Bichup First Care Moisture Anti-Aging Essence by History of Whoo.
+The Bichup Self-Generating Anti-Aging Essence also deserves a special mention, but I personally see it more as a serum than an essence).
 As for O Hui, I recently fell in love with their Fist Geniture Ampoule that uses human stem cell technology, and I also really love their Prime Advancer Ampoule Serum.

 Question 33: Favourite Sun stick?